enriqueseor/pikaberry/README.md

 1. Clone this repository: `git clone https://github.com/enriqueseor/berry-game.git`
 2. Open the project in Android Studio.
+3. Select a virtual or physical device tu run the app
-3. Build and Run the project.
+4. Build and Run the project.

 ## Gameplay

 - Touch the screen to move your character.
 - Collect as many berries as you can to earn points.
+- There are five types of berries in the game, and each type gives you a different number of points.
+The rarer the berry, the more points it awards.
+- Collect hearts to gain extra lives and extend your gameplay.
 - Avoid colliding with obstacles, as they will reduce your health.
 - The game ends when your health reaches zero.

 ![GameActivity](images/GameActivity.png)

+- You have also a Results screen to see your punctuation and your player name.

 ![ResultsActivity](images/ResultsActivity.png)

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to Berry Game, please follow these steps:

-1. Fork this repository.
-2. Create a new branch: `git checkout -b feature/your-feature-name`.
-3. Make your changes and commit them: `git commit -am 'Add new feature'`.
-4. Push to the branch: `git push origin feature/your-feature-name`.
-5. Create a pull request.

 ## License